-Finding the right dog food storage containers is extremely important to the health of your dog, but unfortunately it's something that a lot of people overlook when it comes to buying Dog Food
+Finding the right dog food storage containers is extremely important to the health of your dog, but unfortunately it's something that a lot of people overlook when it comes to buying dog food.

 A good storage container should seal so that it is airtight, locking in moisture and preventing the food from becoming stale.
-Not only does spoiled or stale food cost you extra money, it can negatively affect your Dogs Health, because a lot of the nutrients are lost when the moisture evaporates.
+Not only does spoiled or stale food cost you extra money, it can negatively affect your dogs health, because a lot of the nutrients are lost when the moisture evaporates.

 Another big part of dog food storage containers is not what you put the food into when you bring it home, but what containers are used to package the food in the first place.

 When the food is canned it is done so at very high temperatures, effectively creating a sterile environment inside the can with no living organisms or bacteria.
 This means that as long as the can is undamaged, you could feasibly keep it around for 10 years or more.